public-archive-docs/revision_archive/docs/english/literature/jekyll_and_hyde/quotes/hyde.md

 ### "something wrong with his appearance; something displeasing, something detestable"

-- Hyde is regarding as inhuman with the repitition of 'something'
+- Hyde is regarding as inhuman with the repetition of 'something'
 - Hyde as usually invokes a visceral reaction to people who lay sight on him, described as disgusting

+---

 ## Chapter 2